open-policy-agent/eopa/examples/kubernetes/README.md

 kind create cluster --config kind-config.yaml
 ```

-Edit the `manifests.yaml` file and add your license key in the `styra-enterprise-opa-license` secret manifest.
+Edit the `manifests.yaml` file and add your license key in the `eopa-license` secret manifest.

 Next, deploy the resource manifests: